microsoftgraph/microsoft-graph-docs/api-reference/beta/api/organization-post-brandings.md

 ### Request

-The following is an example of the request.
+The following is an example of create branding request.
 <!-- {
   "blockType": "request",
   "name": "create_organizationalbranding_from_organization"